Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Numerical simulations and corrections to equation

 \section{Numerical simulations and corrections to equation \eqref{eqn: q0 bc matching}}

 We compare our approximate expressions for the loss rates in magnetic mirrors to results obtained utilizing a code based on the work of \citet{ochs2023confinement}.
 The code uses the FEniCS DolfinX Python package to employ the finite element method (FEM) with third-order continuous Galerkin discretization to solve a general Fokker-Planck model collision operator.
-The FEM model is meshed over the upper right quadrant of $\bar{v},\theta$ space and has a low-energy source of the form $\bar{v}^2 \exp(-\bar{v}^2 / \bar{v}^2_{s0}) \theta^2 (\pi / 2 - \theta)^2$\footnote{There is a typo in Ochs (2023), where they miss a negative sign in the exponent.}.
+The FEM code is meshed over the upper right quadrant of $\bar{v},\theta$ space and has a low-energy source of the form $\bar{v}^2 \exp(-\bar{v}^2 / \bar{v}^2_{s0}) \theta^2 (\pi / 2 - \theta)^2$\footnote{There is a typo in Ochs (2023), where they miss a negative sign in the exponent.}.
 Here, $\bar{v}$ is normalized velocity, and $\theta$ is pitch angle.
 The normalized thermal velocity for the source is evaluated at $\bar{v}_{s0} = 0.2$ to concentrate it at low energy.
 This source form is chosen to go to zero on the boundaries smoothly (the precise form of the source term has little effect on the results in the asymptotic limit $z_s e \phi / T_e \gg 1$).
-Neumann boundary conditions ($f'_s=0$) are used at $\theta=0$, $\theta=\pi/2$, $v=0$, and $v=v_{max}$, the maximal velocity extent in the problem.
+Zero-flux boundary conditions are used at $\theta=0$, $\theta=\pi/2$, $v=0$, and $v=v_{max}$, the maximal velocity extent in the problem.
+A resolution of $\Delta \theta = \Delta \bar{v} = 0.1$ is chosen, with double resolution near the source and along the loss boundary.
 The boundary condition on the loss hyperboloid is Dirichlet ($f_s = 0$).
-The domain is extended $2 z_s e \phi / T_s$ past the loss hyperboloid vertex and the simulation converges to a stable solution within 1\% variation with a mesh size of $\Delta \bar{v} = \Delta \theta = 0.1$ with double resolution near the loss hyperboloid and source.
+The domain is extended $\sqrt{7 + z_s e \phi / T_s}$ past the loss hyperboloid vertex.
+An example mesh is shown in figure \ref{fig: FEM_mesh} to demonstrate.
+An astute reader will notice that the slope of the loss hyperboloid boundary is not vertical at $\bar{v} = 1$.
+At the tip of the loss hyperboloid, the code struggles to mesh the boundary because it is purely vertical.
+A finite step in $\bar{v}$ is taken, and the loss boundary is linearly interpolated from the tip of the loss hyperboloid to the first point.
+This plot was done with a coarser resolution to see the grid.
+The final results were done at higher resolution confirmed to be adequate with convergence studies.
+The problem is solved directly using PETSc's linear algebra solvers to find an LU decomposition.